 You want to make sure your hands are placed just right, that you have enough pressure but not too much.

 A good starting point is ensuring your palms face one another and that your thumbs wrap around the handle in an overlapping motion.

 Taking some extra time while gripping the club can make all the difference when it comes to delivering powerful swings on a consistent basis.

-Learn How To Grip The Golf Club properly with my comprehensive guide which has several videos from PGA Pro Richard Lawless and lots of pictures that show you exactly what to do to get a great grip
+Learn How To Grip A Golf Club properly with my guide with coaching from PGA Pro Richard Lawless.
+There are lots of pictures that show you exactly what to do to get a great grip

 Master The Stance

 You should be balanced and have a good foundation before you start swinging.

 Having a good stance when coming up to the tee box is the foundation of any great golf swing.